-The sinarapan or tabios (Scientific Name: Mistichthys luzonensis) is the world’s smallest commercially harvested fish found only in the Philippines.
-They are endemic to the Bicol Region, specifically in Lake Buhi (the most beautiful lake I’ve ever seen), Lake Bato, Bicol River and other bodies of water in Camarines Sur.
+They are endemic to the Bicol Region, specifically in Lake Buhi–the most beautiful lake I have ever seen), Lake Bato, Bicol River and other bodies of water in Camarines Sur.
 This particular fish is a type of goby.
-Another is it looks transparent except for the black eyes and it has an average length of 12.5 millimeters.
+Another is it looks transparent except for the black eyes and it has an average length of 12.5 mm.
 Males are smaller than females.

-I can’t get enough of this fish that I always bring a kilo of it each time I go back to the metropolis.
-I would prefer to have sinarapan for breakfast rather than drinking one glass of milk for the same.
+I cannot get enough of this fish that I always bring a kilo of it each time I go back to the metropolis.
+I would prefer to have sinarapan for breakfast than drinking one glass of milk for the same.

-Today, it’s just saddening that sinarapan is already threatened with extinction due to overfishing.
+Today, it is just saddening that sinarapan is already threatened with extinction due to overfishing.

 - Can’t get enough of Bicol (Part 2) (sorsogoncity.wordpress.com)